 In the late 1950s, demand to subdivide tracts in the city's mountainous areas grew as most of the flat land was already nearly completely subdivided.
 However, many of these hillside areas were zoned as R1, which allowed for lot sizes as small as 5,000 square feet.
 In response, the City passed an urgency ordinance to protect the hills in 1960, designating certain areas as "H" Hillside or Mountainous Areas.
 This appears to be the first time a hillside regulation was placed in the Zoning Code.
 At the time, the "H" designation mandated the minimum size for lots in future subdivisions to be 15,000 square feet.
 This resulted in lower density, as it reduced the number of dwelling lots permitted in the mountains.
 However, some lots were allowed to be as small as 9,000 square feet if the average size for all lots in a tract was 15,000.
 (For more information on this action see Ordinance No. 17,155) In 1964, the "H" designation was permitted to be added to RA and RE zones in addition to R1.
+However, problems arose as the Advisory Agency approved reduced lot areas.
+This allowance was made because in certain circumstances, smaller lot sizes could help maintain natural terrain and minimize grading by clustering the dwelling units into a smaller area of development.
+In reality, the ordinance was interpreted as a means of attaining the maximum number of lots mathematically possible in a subdivision.
 In 1967, the City reduced flexibility regarding lot averaging: below average lots could only be no more than 20% of the total, and only if the reduced size resulted in less grading, improved lot design, or other environmental benefits.
 Limits were put in place to encourage higher quality development and reduce density.